Sewing with Fleece... What is Fleece?

 Minky is a luxurious fabric that may also be found in the fleece category.
 In most countries, this is the common name for this type of fabric, but in the UK there is a pre-existing trademark on the name Minky, so they use a different name for it there.
 Once you see and understand the differences between this fabric and the one above though, you will know how to tell them apart.

-Minky is very soft, but it differs from other fleece in that it is also very smooth and has a definite sheen.
+While very soft, it differs from other fleece in that it is also very smooth and has a definite sheen.
 The feel is like a furry silk.
 Most minky is one-sided, with the brushed fibers on the right side and completely smooth on the wrong side.
 Minky can be smooth, or have raised texture like dots or embossed prints.
 You can get double-sided minky, but is is much more expensive.
 Single-sided Minky is thinner than most other fleece types, and doesn't have the same "cushy" feel.

 Minky is not the easiest fabric to sew, as it is quite slippery.
 A walking foot helps a lot, and a ball-point or stretch needle will help prevent skipped stitches.
 Minky also does not have as much stretch as most of the other fleeces that have been mentioned, so be careful to test the amount of stretch before choosing to use it for a project.
 If it has the minimum amount that is needed, it is still likely not the best choice for areas that need as much stretch as possible, such as collars.